SAP/ui5-tooling/docs/pages/ESSupport.md

 # ECMAScript Support

 UI5 Tooling offers general support for `ES2022` ECMAScript features.
 While a `ui5 build` is executed, UI5 Tooling analyses a project's code.
 Depending on the project type, you have to consider some restrictions regarding the used of certain ECMAScript syntax.
-In general, UI5 Tooling only analyzes **JavaScript** files of type `script`.
-[JavaScript Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) are not analyzed.

 | UI5 Tooling Version | Supported ECMAScript Version | Note |
 |-------------------- |----------------------------- | ---- |